lucigrigo/lucigrigo/README.md

 - 🤔 I’m looking for help with anything related to Machine Learning
 - 💬 Ask me about ... anything! (really :D)
 - 📫 How to reach me: @luci.grigore99@gmail.com
-- ⚡ Fun fact: Computer Science field grows by 16% each year, more than any other!
+- ⚡ Fun fact: Banging your head against a wall for one hour burns 150 calories.